-Future Music Educators Honors Symposium
+Therefore the 2020 PMEA Future Music Educators Honors Symposium will not be held.

 Students will be making connections with their future peers and mentors, creating a support system for their career preparation, and having opportunities to discuss and reflect on all aspects of their future careers with college music education majors and professional educators.